calyx-servicios/heben/README.md

 ## Clone

-`$ git clone --recurse-submodules --branch 13.0 https://github.com/calyx-servicios/heben.git`
+`git clone --recurse-submodules --branch 13.0 https://github.com/calyx-servicios/heben.git`

+## .conf File

+This file is for reference of how is the `odoo.conf` addons path is configured in production.

-### Install requirements.txt file
+## requirements.txt

+This file has all the python packages using in production.
+It has the Odoo 14.0 dependencies as well.

+Useful to create a new python environment for development purposes.

+Consider to add there if a module has new dependencies.

-`$ pip3 install -r requirements.txt`
+`pip3 install -r requirements.txt`